dmerand/donald.merand.org/_posts/2012-07-12-music-the-latif-learned-conversations-ep-and-demo-ep.md

 -----
 Listen/download [here](http://embed.donaldmerand.com/1342053957/Dream.mp3)

-This song is quite literal.
+<strike>This song is quite literal.
 I actually had a dream just like the one described in the song.
 I seem to recall that I woke up and immediately wrote the song, and recorded it the same day.
-I was listening to a lot of Mark Kozelek (Sun Kil Moon/Red House Painters) when I wrote and recorded it - can you tell?
+I was listening to a lot of Mark Kozelek (Sun Kil Moon/Red House Painters) when I wrote and recorded it - can you tell?</strike>

+**Update: ** My wife tells me it went like this (from chat):

+    we talked about our flying dreams and how we both had them and how awesome they were, the first time we hung out

+    and we also talked about other recurrent dreams we had

+    and one of mine is defending someone i care about against some kind of horrific attack

+    hence the second verse

+    you went home and wrote the song.

+Her memory is much better than mine, and I <strike>feel like</strike> am a real jerk for not remembering that this happened.
+Anyhow, this song was inspired by my lovely partner-for-life, and her somewhat disturbing dreams!

 My Red Shirt